PDAL/PDAL/doc/pipeline.rst

 When using :ref:`pdal translate<translate_command>` or
 :ref:`pdal pipeline<pipeline_command>`
 PDAL uses stream mode if possible.
 If stream mode can't be used the applications fall back to standard mode processing.
+Streamable stages are tagged in the stage documentation with a blue bar.
 Users can explicitly choose to use standard mode by using the ``--nostream`` option.
 Users of the PDAL API can explicitly control the selection of the PDAL processing mode.

 Pipeline Objects